toluadebayo/toluadebayo.github.io/README.md

         top50 = order(corr, decreasing=T)[1:50]
         top50words = colnames(corr)[top50]
         top50words
-2. Create a data frame including the dependent varaible and the narrowed list of words.
+2. Create a data frame including the dependent variable and the narrowed list of words.
 Then run a logistic regression.
 Repeat this step for the other racial backgrounds.

         foo = as.data.frame(cbind(white = df$white, dtms[,top50words]))
         model = glm(white ~., foo, family=binomial)